Flore-Mueth/ADA_P3-jekyll/index.md

 ## Setting the Stage

 In this project, we will dive into the provided CMU Movie Summary Corpus Dataset containing 42,306 plot summaries and metadata for films released from 1893 to 2013.
 To define "success," we have expanded our resources, integrating data on award nominations and audience ratings.
+Since our focus is on cast diversity, we exclude all films with only one character, as they do not contribute meaningfully to the diversity analysis.
 {: .text-justify}

 ### About Our Inspiring Datasets